-If your a using a custom model (i.e. some model created by you) the process is quite straightforward.
+If you are using a custom model (i.e. some model created by you) the process is quite straightforward.
 Just:

-- click on the circle icon in the Active column to deactivate the rule, and
+- Click on the circle icon in the Active column to deactivate the rule

 But if you are using CQM, take in mind that CQM is a read-only model, so you should first create your own model (it might be done as a copy of CQM) and proceed as above to deactivate the rule.

 In case you need help on how to create a new model, please visit Advanced Model Management.

 For Kiuwan, a defect is a violation of a rule defined in the model for a specific language and a software characteristic.
 Kiuwan provides a full list of all detected defects found in the source code of an application.

 Defects found on generated code can be ignored (muted) through Kiuwan Defect Mute functionality.
 For each muted defect, you can specify a reason why it is muted, as well as a comment.
 For example, if it is a false positive in a file, a line of code that must not be taken into account, a file that has too many defects of the same type or a line of code that has been generated and does not have to be taken into account, or any other basis that is reasonable for the user.